cosc345etc/Escape-the-Clocktower/README.md

 # Data Structures
 The two main data structures we've created are the map and the player.

 ## Map
 The map is a two dimensional arrays of MapTile structs.
-Right now there's exactly one; when we add more levels to our 'tower', we might make them separate arrays or replace its contents when the player changes levels.

 A MapTile struct contains pointers *N, *E, *S, *W to the images that are displayed when the player is facing north, east, south and west.
 The same images can be used by multiple tiles, and can be NULL.

-A MapTile struct contains a boolean value passable to indicate whether the player can enter that tile or not.
+A MapTile struct also contains a boolean value passable to indicate whether the player can enter that tile or not.
 Impassable tiles will usually have null image pointers, but when we implement unlocking new areas we intend to initialise the tile with the images it will use, and only alter the passable value from false to true.

 We intend to implement items and NPCs as a separate data type that will contain the necessary information within itself; the only change to the map tiles is expected to be adding a single pointer to the object contained in that tile, or nothing.